On this page

 • Project Settings: CLAUDE.md or .claude/CLAUDE.md (recommended) in the project root directory.
 This is the primary setting for the project; it is recommended to store it in the .claude folder to keep the root directory clean.

 • Modular Rules: .claude/rules/*.md.
-The "modular" management method mentioned earlier, splitting different specifications (e.g., git.md, vue.md) so Claude can read them as needed.
+The "modular" management mentioned earlier, splitting different specifications (e.g., git.md, vue.md) so Claude can read them as needed.

 • Local Override: ./CLAUDE.local.md.
 Project-specific local rules; be sure to include it in .gitignore to avoid accidental commits.